Ella Eyre: 2017–present: Forthcoming second studio album

 On 18 February 2017, Eyre announced her comeback concert at KOKO, London on 4 April 2017.
 At the comeback concert at KOKO, Eyre performed four new songs: "LOV(E)", "Drink with Your Name on It", "I Swear" and "Ego".
 On 29 May 2017, Eyre and Sigala announced a new collaborative single, "Came Here for Love", released on 9 June 2017.
 As of 29 June the official YouTube video has over 2.5 million views and 11 million streams on Spotify.
 On 31 July 2017, Eyre announced her new single 'Ego' featuring Ty Dolla $ign, released on 11 August 2017.
 Eyre supported Little Mix on their Summer Shout Out Tour and supported The Script on their "Freedom Child Tour" in early 2018.
 When supporting The Script, Eyre promoted a new song called "Answerphone" yet to be released.

-In February 2018, Eyre was confirmed for the celebrity version of the Great British Bake Off 2018.
+In February 2018, Eyre was confirmed for the 2018 Great Stand Up to Cancer Bake Off.
 On 5 March 2018, Eyre announced her new single "Answerphone" with Banx & Ranx which features Yxng Bane which was released on 16 March and peaked at number 5 on the UK Chart.
 On 20 June 2018, Eyre teased, whilst in Copenhagen, a new song on her social media.
 On 7 September 2018, Eyre released another collaboration with Sigala called "Just Got Paid" featuring Meghan Trainor and French Montana.
 It peaked at Number 11 on the UK Chart.

 In July 2019, Eyre announced she had signed to Island Records.
 She subsequently released her new single titled "Mama" featuring Banx & Ranx and Kiana Ledé.

 In January 2020, Eyre released her new single "New Me", with a following UK tour in November and December the same year.
 Following the release of "New Me", Eyre announced the release of her third single from her second studio album, "L.O.V.(e)", to be released on 8 May 2020, having been performed numerous times prior to release and has been noted as a 'fan favourite'.
 Following this, Eyre dropped the singles "Dreams" featuring Yxng Bane and "Careless", before dropping her extended play "Quarter Life Crisis" in August 2020.

+In November 2023, Eyre released "Head in the Ground", her first independent release.

 Personal life

 In February 2017, Eyre and Lewi Morgan, from the British pop rock band Rixton, ended their two-year relationship.
 A week after the comeback show at KOKO in April 2017, Eyre announced the death of her father.

-Eyre revealed she suffered from a kidney infection during the making of her 'New Me' music video.
+Eyre revealed she suffered from a kidney infection and severe shellfish allergy during the making of her 'New Me' music video, which resulted in facial swelling and secretion.